Last updated: February 1st, 2023

 Ever since Razor scooters hit the market in 2000, they’ve been practically synonymous with childhood fun.

-And to be fair, childhood fun is all those tiny wheels and low handlebars are good for!
+And childhood fun is all those tiny wheels and low handlebars are good for!

-If you’re looking for a quick answer, then I believe the best Razor scooter for most adults is the A6 model because it has particularly large, smooth-rolling wheels and doesn’t rattle as much as others.
-However, as with all Razors, the rider can’t exceed 220 lbs including shoes, clothing, and gear.
+In short, I believe the best Razor scooter for most adults is the A6 model.
+It has particularly large, smooth-rolling wheels and it rattles less than others.
+However, as with all Razors, the weight limit is 220 lbs including shoes, clothing, and gear.

 - Hard, zero-maintenance wheels (with one exception)